 Verify NFS server status with the following command.
 Both nfsd and rpc.mountd daemons must be running for a workstation to be an NFS server.

 '''

 ps -e | grep nfsd | grep -v grep

 '''

-If no nfsd daemons are running, start some with one of the following commands:
+If no nfsd daemons are running, start some with the following command: